Lumieducation/H5P-Nodejs-library/README.md

 -   `ITemporaryFileStorage`
 -   `IUser`

-There are already default implementations that you can use.
-These are only for demonstration purposes and are not suitable to be used in a multi-user environment and not optimized for speed.
+There are already default implementations that you can use:

+-   The implementations in the `fs` folder store all data in the local file system and are only for demonstration purposes and not suitable to be used in a multi-user environment and not optimized for speed.
+You might be able to use them in a cluster setup by using a network storage.
+-   There is a implementation of the content storage for MongoDB and S3-compatible storage systems.
+Check it more information [in the documentation page](/docs/s3-mongodb-content-storage.md).

 ### Calling maintenance functions regularly